AnanditaDeb/SignIt/README.md

 Sign It is a machine-learning-based web application designed to increase accessibility for the deaf and hard-of-hearing community.
 Utilizing advanced algorithms and machine learning, it provides real-time ASL and ISL (American Sign Language, Indian Sign Language) translation and interactive ASL and ISL learning modules, empowering users to interact seamlessly with both hearing and non-hearing communities.

 # Project Overview
 Sign language is a vital communication method, yet it remains unfamiliar to many people.
 For the deaf and hard-of-hearing, communicating in a predominantly hearing world can be challenging.
-Sign It aims to bridge this gap by offering real-time ASL translation and interactive ASL learning, catering specifically to the needs of the hearing-impaired community.
+Sign It aims to bridge this gap by offering real-time ASL translation and interactive learning, catering specifically to the needs of the hearing-impaired community.

 ## Key features: